A family of four can spend $370-$470 on a winters’ supply of local grassfed lamb.

-By selling them to you at this price, we are taking a substantially lower price than we’d get through selling retail cuts, but we get the price we need to cover our expenses.
+By selling them wholesale, we are taking a lower price than we’d get through selling retail cuts, but we get the price we need to cover our expenses, the lamb gets far better treatment than it would see at an auction, and we are buffered from the fluctuations of the mass market.
 Plus, we get the reward of knowing they are going to homes that value our hard work.
-And finally, this is tough to think about, but it’s important to us:

 - You must pay before we slaughter.
 This is a way for us to legally do an on-farm slaughter, and for us to make sure the product is truly sold before we take on further expense.
 You can place your order by emailing me with your name, and a good number to reach you.
 I will send you a paypal invoice, or you can arrange to send a check.

-- You must come to our farm store in December to pick it up.
+- You must come to our farm store in December or January to pick it up.
 The store is open Saturdays from 9-12.
 We will let you know when we have it ready for you.
-We cannot make deliveries.
+We cannot make deliveries, but you will be able to choose the Saturday that works best for you.

 Do I have to carry home a live lamb?

-No. We process it on the farm, then break it down into the same cuts you would buy in our store.
+No. We process it, then break it down into the same cuts you would buy in our store.
 To help it last longer for you, we will wrap it in freezer paper.
 These cuts will keep in your freezer for a year or longer.

 What cuts are included?